NCCGA Rules & Eligibilty

 • 0% refund: every player who cancels after the Tuesday before your event

-• NCCGA Credits are given on a case by case basis to teams and individuals when tournaments are postponed or cancelled.
-If credit is not used within (1) semester, credit is forfeited and non-refundable.
+• NCCGA credits are given on a case by case basis to teams and individuals when tournaments are postponed or cancelled.
+If credit is not used within the school year, credit is forfeited and non-refundable

 • Liability Release and Tournament Participation Terms information